 Loss of the Heywood interconnector can lead to a high RoCoF in South Australia, due to its relatively low levels of synchronous inertia.
 South Australia currently has UFLS and OFGS schemes in place.
 However, there is concern that following a non-credible separation, in periods with low load or high distributed PV generation, the UFLS may not be adequate to arrest frequency decline or prevent cascading failure.
 This risk is increasing with the ongoing growth in distributed PV, which reduces the net load available to be disconnected by existing UFLS schemes.
 In some cases, UFLS action could even exacerbate the disturbance by disconnecting circuits operating with reverse power flows.
-Distributed PV also exhibits under-frequency decline.
+Distributed PV also exhibits under-frequency disconnection behaviour, which further compromises effectiveness of UFLS in arresting a frequency decline.